Introduction to Marketing Manager

 A popular view is that it is not the product that matters but how you sell it.
 It may be an exaggeration as consumers have the freedom of choice in an open market economy, not unlike a monopoly or oligopolistic economy where there are a large number of buyers but fewer sellers.

-It is most likely that marketing personnel are more likely to move up to senior managerial positions compared to technical, human resources, accounting or administration.
+It is most likely that marketing personnel are more likely to move up to senior managerial positions compared to technical, human resources, accounting, or administration.

-A marketing manager is an unenviable position as it requires tremendous hard work, communication skills, conceptualization, inter-personal skills and the ability to work under tremendous pressure.
+A marketing manager is an unenviable position as it requires tremendous hard work, communication skills, conceptualization, interpersonal skills, and the ability to work under tremendous pressure.

-Tips to be a successful Marketing Manager
+Tips to Be a Successful Marketing Manager

 Following are some tips: